COVID-19 Information for Prospective Students

 “Virtual” Visit Options:

-While you are unable to come to campus, we have created a few options for you to get any questions answered and experience Harding right from home.
+If you are not able to come to campus, we have created a few options for you to get any questions answered and experience Harding right from home.

 - You can visit our virtual visit webpage at harding.edu/virtualvisit.
 Here you can find any information that would normally be available to you during an on campus visit event such as a message from the President, videos of chapel, introductions from our faculty members representing different areas of study, a virtual tour, financial aid information and our application fee waiver!